 Q: Writers’ Exchange works with “inner-city” kids, but what does “inner-city” mean, anyway?

 A: "Inner-city school" is an informal term for the most high-needs schools in Vancouver, as ranked by the Vancouver School Board.
 These are the schools we work with, and the kids we support attend these schools and live in the East and South Vancouver neighbourhoods surrounding these schools.
 Some students at these schools come from families with low incomes and low education levels, and many households are run by single parents and/or English language learners, so the kids at these schools don't always have someone who can help them with reading or their homework, or just encourage them to dream big.

 Q: Do I need to have experience working with kids?

 It is most important for you to be enthusiastic and fully committed to supporting the Writers' Exchange kids.
-Literacy mentors thrive when they possess the following characteristics: adaptable, committed, compassionate, consistent, flexible, friendly, fun, genuine, kind, love to learn, open-minded, relaxed, team player, trustworthy, and understanding.
+Volunteer literacy mentors thrive when they possess most or all of the following characteristics: adaptable, committed, compassionate, consistent, flexible, friendly, fun, genuine, kind, love to learn, open-minded, relaxed, team player, trustworthy, and understanding.

-New volunteers learn all about the Writers' Exchange during a 3-hour orientation.
+New mentors learn all about the Writers' Exchange during a 3-hour orientation.
 During programs, our extraordinary staff team is available to answer questions you have and deal with any issues that arise.
-After every shift, volunteers and staff debrief the day to talk about what went well and to brainstorm ideas for responding to challenges.
+After every shift, mentors and staff debrief the day to talk about what went well and to brainstorm ideas for responding to challenges.
 The debrief is like an individualized micro-training opportunity after every shift!
-We also provide awesome additional training opportunities to allow all volunteers to build their skills and confidence.
+We also provide awesome additional training opportunities to allow all mentors to build their skills and confidence.
 You will be constantly learning how to be an (even) better literacy mentor!

 Q: What are programs like?